Privacy Policy for Script Sentinel

 This policy covers how we process information when you use those products, sign in to a premium account, monitor a site, purchase a plan, receive product emails, or visit pages on our website.

-2. Chrome Extension Privacy
+2. Browser Extension Privacy

 2.1 Active Tab URL